 Mr. Freeman has experience across the breadth of federal and state air programs in varied contexts, including permitting, day-to-day and strategic compliance counseling, facility purchase/sale, private-party claims, and civil and criminal enforcement.
 Specific areas of experience include: pre-construction permitting of major and minor new sources and modifications; Title V operating permits; federal and state hazardous air pollutant programs; New Source Performance Standards (NSPS); Reasonably Available Control Technology (RACT) requirements for facilities and consumer products; management of refrigerants and other Ozone-Depleting Substances; Risk Management Programs under the Clean Air Act §112(r); and federal emission standards for nonroad engines.
 His air experience also includes less conventional issues such as odor, noise, and open burning.

 As an active member of the State Implementation Plan Revision Advisory Committee (SIPRAC), he has worked with the Connecticut Department of Energy and Environmental Protection (DEEP) to develop, implement, and amend numerous air programs in that state.
+He currently serves on the Board of Directors of the Air & Waste Management Association’s New England Section.

 Mr. Freeman has long worked with clients in navigating the emerging and uncertain world of climate change.
 He has worked with clients in a variety of industries in assessing the impact of state, federal and international climate change policy and programs, and developing related strategy, advocacy, and compliance programs.
 His climate change experience includes both regulatory efforts to address climate change through pre-existing air permit and other programs, and development of entirely new approaches among industry, non-governmental organizations, and regulators.